rgambord/c99-doc/doc/sections/6/10/2/index.rst

 .. _9899_6.10.2p1:

+.. container:: snum

+   :ref:`1 <9899_6.10.2p1>`

-:ref:`1 <9899_6.10.2p1>` A #include directive shall identify a header or source file that can be processed by the implementation.
+A `#include` directive shall identify a header or source file that can be processed by the implementation.

 .. rubric:: Semantics

 .. _9899_6.10.2p2:

+.. container:: snum

+   :ref:`2 <9899_6.10.2p2>`

-:ref:`2 <9899_6.10.2p2>` A preprocessing directive of the form
+A preprocessing directive of the form

 .. code-block:: text